camunda/camunda-docs-manual/site/src/documents/api-references/rest/task/18-post-task-comment.html.md

 ---

-Create a comment to a task.
+Create a comment for a task.

 Method
 ------